carloscastellanos/teaching/STAR701/gesture-recognition/gestures.md

   // We don't need a draw loop for this simple example,
   // but we can add other persistent graphics or animations here later.

-  // or you can add the live video so you can see yourself image(video, 700, 500, 80, 60);
+  // or you can optionally add the live video so you can see yourself image(video, 700, 500, 80, 60);
 }
 ```